-Virtual desktop hypervisors allow you to run 100’s or 1,000’s of desktop machines to provide either Persistent VDI that provides the user with customised desktops that can be saved.
+Virtual desktop hypervisors allow you to run 100’s or 1,000’s of desktop machines to provide either Persistent VDI (Virtual Desktop Infrastructure) that provides the user with customised desktops that can be saved.
 In addition, Non-persistent VDI provides the same desktop every time the machine is rebooted.

 In both instances the desktop image is delivered over a network to an endpoint device.
-The user experience is that they are using a normal desktop computer as all the processing is done on the server.
+The user experience is indistinguishable from a normal desktop computer as all the processing is done on the server.
 An endpoint device could be a traditional PC, thin client or mobile device.

 A VDI infrastructure brings benefits to the business by extending the lifespan of ageing desktop machines.
 Another key benefit is security, as no data resides on the endpoint device.
 Also, anti-virus software and protection is run on the server, rather than individual client machines.
 Finally, management is far simpler as the same desktop image is deployed across the entire VDI estate.

 Whilst VDI provides many benefits including reduced desktop deployments costs.
 The VDI data now resides centrally on storage arrays and this can increase significantly based on the number of users.
 Another downside could be network performance as VDI isn’t particularly good at handling motion on the desktop, although there are solutions starting to emerge for collaborative working on the desktop using video, 3D, CGI, CAD/CAE and animation.

 Are you running a work from home environment that could benefit from the unique benefits of a virtualised environment?
 If so, let’s chat!

 The world’s most popular virtualisation software is VMware with the largest market share.
 This is followed by Microsoft Hyper-V, although this is likely to increase with Windows Server 2016.
 VMware is licensed normally by CPU and then you pay for annual support/software updates and additional software functionality.